sahib/rmlint/docs/rmlint.1.rst

 find duplicate files and other space waste efficiently
 ------------------------------------------------------

 ..
-Stuff in curly braces gets replaced by SCons
+NOTE: Stuff in curly braces gets replaced by SCons
+..
+Use something like {{this}} to escape curly braces.

 SYNOPSIS
 ========